-Lucy Rigby and Luke Streatfield were promoted to partners
+Lucy Rigby and Luke Streatfield take specialist disputes firm's UK partner tally to 18

 Specialist litigation firm Hausfeld has announced its 2021 partner promotions, with two London-based lawyers making the cut.

 Lucy Rigby and Luke Streatfield join the firm’s partner ranks, matching the number of partner promotions made in 2020, but with no US lawyers being elevated this year.
 Last year saw London and Philadelphia share one partner each, with Tom Bolster and Katie Beran being promoted.

 Rigby, a specialist in collective redress and large-scale group actions, has continued to impress following her promotion to of counsel last year.
 She recently helped represent consumer group Which in the landmark UK Supreme Court Merricks case, among other large scale class actions.

 Streatfield, meantime, is a competition litigation specialist who is engaged in the first standalone collective claim under the Consumer Rights Act, which was brought by lead claimant Justin Gutmann against three train operating companies for abuse of a dominant position.

 Anthony Maton, Hausfeld’s global vice-chair, said: “With four collective actions filed in the last 12 months in the UK, and a raft of interesting cases during 2020, the London team has had a busy year.”